-Champion is also one of the letters in the popular and widely used MEDDIC sales methodology.
+Champion is also one of the letters in the popular and widely used MEDDICC / MEDDPICC sales qualification framework.

-The MEDDIC sales process emphasizes better customer qualification— determining whether or not you should expend effort getting a customer into your sales funnel.
+The MEDDICC sales qualification framework emphasizes better customer qualification— determining whether or not you should expend effort getting a customer into your sales funnel.

 E – Economic Buyer